cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 - **local quickgame-toolkit path**

   **Local quickgame-toolkit path** is required.
-The purpose of this entry is to call the command provided by __quickgame-toolkit__ to build **rpk** and generate **rpk** in the __build/quickgame/dist/ directory__.
+The purpose of this entry is to call the command provided by __quickgame-toolkit__ to build **rpk** and generate **rpk** in the __build/quickgame/dist/__ directory.

+  **Please note**:

-    **Please note:** Fill in the **local quickgame-toolkit path** for the __quickgame-toolkit__ file path after **extracting**.
+  1. Fill in the **local quickgame-toolkit path** for the __quickgame-toolkit__ file path after **extracting**.

+  2. The decompressed **quickgame-toolkit\lib\bin** directory needs to be configured into the system environment variable, or it may cause the RPK package build to fail.
+Then execute `quickgame-toolkit -V` on the command line, and if the correct output version number indicates a successful configuration, if the version number is not output correctly, restart your computer and try again.

 - **Small package mode and packet mode server path**

   This item is optional.
 The in-package volume of the mini-game contains code and resources that cannot exceed 4M, and resources can be loaded via network requests. **Small package mode** is to help users keep the script files in the small game package, other resources are uploaded to the remote server, and downloaded from the remote server as needed.
-And the download, cache and version management of remote resources, __Cocos Creator__ has already helped the user.
+And the download, cache and version management of remote resources, Cocos Creator has already helped the user.
 What the user needs to do is the following two steps:

   1. When building, check the **packet mode** and fill in the **packet mode server path**.
 Then click on **Build**.